riceissa/dlw-tutorial-post/post.md

 ### More foundation giving data
 ### More individual giving data
 ### Aggregation of info on things like giver's dilemma

+I think something that would be interesting for me, as part of DLW or as a standalone thing, would be to more systematically look at the considerations donors make, like now-vs-later, which population ethics to use, donor coordination/giver's dilemma, single-donee vs diversification, use of DAF, size of average donation (out of total wealth), fund-yourself vs fund-others, what entities they see as "equal" in terms of wellbeing (all animals? all humans? all people with certain IQ or ability?), etc.

+I want to answer questions like "Where and how do people who give consideration to the giver's dilemma donate?"

 ### better classification of cause areas
 ### (list some other stuff)
 ## What other features do you want?